 He’s since set up supdate.com, a tool for businesses to track and report their progress to external shareholders.

 Having been a care-leaver and ex-offender himself, he is passionate about promoting entrepreneurship to those from a similar background.
 He’s a Patron of The Prince’s Trust, the charity that helped him start in business.

 Throughout his journey, Duane was mentored by Lord Young of Graffham.
 Lord Young wrote the foreword to Duane’s autobiography, Four Thousand Days, which is available on Amazon.

-Andrew Dixon has a degree in International Politics and started his professional life as an English teacher in Japan.
-He then went on to work at Société Générale (Tokyo) and Goldman Sachs (Sydney) on hedging strategies.
+Andrew Dixon has a degree in International Politics from Aberystwyth University and holds an Executive MBA from London Business School.
+He started his professional life as an English teacher in Japan and then worked at Société Générale (Tokyo) and Goldman Sachs (Sydney) on commodity hedging strategies.

-In 2000, Andrew Dixon left Goldman Sachs to set up his angel investment business – ARC InterCapital.
-He has invested in more than 30 early-stage companies including Infinitesima (high-speed microscopes which provide 3D imaging for the semiconductor industry), Gamesys (gaming software), Sonoma Partners (cost-effective wealth management), and Prosper4 (employment and self-employment opportunities for ex-offenders).
+He left Goldman Sachs in 2000 to set up his angel investment business – ARC InterCapital.
+Andrew has invested in more than 30 early-stage companies, including Infinitesima (high-speed microscopes for the semiconductor industry), Gamesys (gaming software), Sonoma Partners (cost-effective wealth management), and Prosper4 (employment opportunities for ex-offenders).

 In 1980 Neil helped set up Forum 80, the UK’s first public online access system, and was secretary of the Association of Free Public Access Systems.
 He then founded MonsterMaker, an internet hosting, design and training company, working for a number of blue chip clients.